Grupo-SEMEAR-USP/swarm_in_blocks/README.md

 </p>

 For more information on our project from last year, see our final article in [Swarm in Blocks 2022](https://clover.coex.tech/en/swarm_in_blocks.html).
+In addition, we also recommend watching our final video from last year, [Swarm in Blocks 2022 - Final Video](https://www.youtube.com/watch?v=5C-1rRnyiE8).

-Even with the huge facilities that the block platform offers, we realized that this was just the tip of the iceberg when it comes to deploying real swarms.
+Even with the huge facilities that the block platform offers, we realized that this was just the *tip of the iceberg* when it comes to deploying real swarms.
 Several other operational and conceptual problems in validating a real swarm still haunted the general public.
-With that, this year's project comes precisely with the purpose of tackling the main problems in validating a Swarm in a simple and polished way.
+With that, this year's project comes precisely with the purpose of **tackling the main problems in validating a Swarm in a simple and polished way**.

 ### What's new